rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    that controls the <strong>Kubernetes Master</strong> node.

    The program talks to the <strong>Kubernetes API Service</strong>.

-   The Server gets Scheduler ???
+   The API Server puts nodes in "pending" state when it sends requests to bring them up and down to the <strong>Scheduler</strong> to do so only when there are enough resources available.
+   The scheduler can operate according to a schedule.
+   But whether it does or not are defined in rules obayed by the Scheduler about nodes called "Taints".
+   Rules obayed by the Scheduler about pods are called "Tolerances".
+   Such details are reaveled using the <strong>kubectl describe nodes</strong> command.

-   They both persist data in an <a href="#ETCD">ETCD Cluster</a>.
+   Such data is persisted in an <a target="_blank" href="https://coreos.com/etcd/docs/latest/getting-started-with-etcd.html">ETCD Cluster</a>.

+   <a href="#ETCD"></a>

+   ### ETCD

-   PROTIP: When deployed outside of Kubernetes, <strong>etcd</strong> (etc daemon) is always used as the datastore.
+   PROTIP: When deployed outside of Kubernetes, <strong>ETCD</strong> (ETC daemon) is always used as the datastore.

    The Kube Proxy communicates only with Pod admin. whereas Kubelets communicate with individual pods as well.